 If you are replacing your existing hose, you now have an old hose to get rid of.
 You could just toss it but if you want to be frugal and more environmentally conscious, you can re-purpose the hose.

 - soaker hose – just stab it with something sharp all the way along the length

 - protection – use short pieces around straps or rope when staking up a tree after planting or supporting other plants to prevent chafing

 - rain barrel hose – cut a short length off the end that connects to the tap and use it on your water barrel to fill watering cans

 - blade protection – slit a short length and put over sharp pruning saw blades to protect the blade and you

-- door stop – place under a door to keep it from swinging shut
+- door stop – place a short piece under a door to keep it from swinging shut